Clad3815/ai-function-helper/README.md

   - `funcArgs` (optional): The function arguments formatted as a string.
 If not provided, the module will attempt to convert the arguments automatically.
   - `temperature` (optional): The sampling temperature for the AI model.
 Default is 0.8.
   - `model` (optional): The AI model to use.
 Default is 'gpt-3.5-turbo'.
-  - `convertToJson` (optional): If set to true, the AI response will be converted to a JSON object.
-Default is false.
+  - `autoConvertReturn` (optional): If set to true, the AI response will be converted to a Javascript Object or String instead of brut result.
+Default is true.

 ## Examples